kevinding0218/InterviewDocuments/Q and A/Algo/Frequent.md

 #### Two Pointers
 ### [1332.
 Remove Pallindrome Subsequence(Medium)](https://leetcode.com/problems/remove-palindromic-subsequences/)
 - start and end, moving towards each other as long as current characters are same
-- since we only may delete one character, when there is unmatched character, we skip that condition by moving start and by moving end backward
+- since we only may delete one character, when there is unmatched character, we skip that condition by moving start and end one more index.
+	- why need both? consider a string like "abcdca", just moving start wouldn't work
+- continue moving two pointers and compare, return false as long as we found another unmatched character
 - 做法是找出他们n个children中最大的两个sum，剩下的与要而思一个做法。
 ### [973.
 K Closest Points to Origin (Medium)](https://leetcode.com/problems/k-closest-points-to-origin/)
 ### [827.
 Making a Large Island(Hard)](https://leetcode.com/problems/making-a-large-island/)